-Downtown Cleveland is a grade-A, choice-cut dining destination, serving up everything from Iron Chefs (Michael Symon) to farm-to-table cuisine (Urban Farmer).
+Downtown Cleveland is a grade-A, choice-cut dining destination, serving up everything from Iron Chefs (Michael Symon) to midwest-nice cuisine (Cordelia).
 Venture just slightly off the beaten path into nearby neighborhoods, however, and you’ll find some of the area’s most unique restaurants, bars, and hotspots.
 Here’s a quick guide to the authentic, vibrant culinary scenes where locals mix, mingle, and of course, eat.

 Tremont